DaLonelyCat/DaLonelyCat/README.md

 ---

-## 🔥 Fun Facts & Hobbies
+## 🔥 Fun Facts

-* 🔭 I’m currently working on a Gym Application and Tourism App.
+* 🔭 I’m currently working on a Gym and Tourism App.
 * 🌱 I’m currently learning **C#, Flutter, Javascript, Java**.
 * 📫 How to reach me: [@DaLonelyCat on all platform]
 ---